AdaCore/ada-spark-rfcs/considered/rfc-simpler-accessibility.md

 We propose to define their accessibility level to be that of their designated type (note: *not* the designated subtype).
-This allows to convert freely from a value of a named access type to such an anonymous type since each named access type will also have to be at a level the same or deeper than the designated type.
+This allows to convert freely from a value of a such an anonymous type to a named access type since each named access type will also have to be at a level the same or deeper than the designated type.
 This has the feature of allowing many common use-cases without the employment of `.all'Unchecked_Access` while still removing the need for dynamic checks.
 The most major benefit, however, would be easy-of-understanding in the eyes of the user since the rules for anonymous access types would be identical to that of named access types - in so far as they would behave as if they were named access